ForterLi/dsvds/README.md

 | [WhisperKit/openai_whisper-tiny](https://hf.co/datasets/argmaxinc/whisperkit-evals/tree/main/WhisperKit/openai_whisper-tiny/librispeech)                                   |  8.94 |      52.4 |               66 |

-We believe that rigorously measuring the "quality of inference" is necessary for developers and enterprises to make informed decisions when opting to use optimized or compressed variants of any machine learning model in production.
+We believe that rigorously measuring the quality of inference is necessary for developers and enterprises to make informed decisions when opting to use optimized or compressed variants of any machine learning model in production.
 To contextualize `WhisperKit`, we take the following Whisper implementations and benchmark them using a consistent evaluation harness: